manuellange/LineLearningInterface/README.md

 ## ImageMatcher

 The goal of the `ImageMatcher` is to read two images (left and right/second image) and their corresponding keylines and descriptors (from the Network) to match their descriptors.
-The result of the binary descriptor matching is shown as a single image with visualized keylines (and their matches).
+The result of the descriptor matching is shown as a single image with visualized keylines (and their matches).

 We used `Python (3.6.9)` and `opencv-contrib-python (4.0.1.24)`.